veloduff/deploy-secure-nodejs-env/docs/index.md

 This guide illustrates the process of launching a secure Node.js application environment, while also minimizing cost (but it is not intended for production).
 The environment **should** not cost more then $6/month, and will probably be around $3.50/month.
 Please ensure that you using an instance that will meet your cost requirements.

 In addition to this guide, I have created a README on the GitHub repo that performs the steps here, but using a setup command instead of running each command one at a time.
-Go to the https://github.com/veloduff/deploy-secure-nodejs-env for more information.
+Prior to using the setup command, you should at least read this guide to understand what is being done.
+Go to the [veloduff/deploy-secure-nodejs-env](https://github.com/veloduff/deploy-secure-nodejs-env) repo for more information about using the setup command.

 ## Security in mind